 - If you take any medications known to cause cognitive problems, talk to your doctor about switching or changing dosages.
 Discuss lifestyle changes that might minimize your need for medication.

 - If your doctor is not in favor of drug-free approaches, you may want to look for one who is.
-Doctors who practice integrative medicine use conventional and complementary approaches together in a systematic, coordinated way.
+Doctors who practice integrative or functional medicine use conventional and complementary approaches together in a systematic, coordinated way.
 They seek to find the root causes of disease rather than simply masking symptoms with drugs.
-You can find one in your area in our Mental Health Resources Guide.
+You can find one in your area in our Mental Health Resources Guide (in-depth review).

 Brain Fog: Take the Next Step

 Brain fog is a catch-all term used to describe feelings of fuzzy thinking, mental confusion, and lack of focus.

 Sometimes brain fog is caused by lifestyle factors like diet, stress, or lack of sleep and exercise.

 Other times, it’s caused by an underlying health condition or as a side effect of medication.